People's Liberation Army: Weapons and equipment

 Following rapid advances in its arms industry, China has become less dependent on arms imports, which decreased by 42 percent between 2005–09 and 2010–14.
 Russia accounted for 61 percent of Chinese arms imports, followed by France with 16 percent and Ukraine with 13 per cent.
 Helicopters formed a major part of Russian and French deliveries, with the French designs produced under licence in China.
+From 2021 to 2026, China's arms imports fell by 72 percent; Russia accounted for 66 percent of China's arms imports.

 Over the years, China has struggled to design and produce effective engines for combat and transport vehicles.
 It continued to import large numbers of engines from Russia and Ukraine in 2010–14 for indigenously designed combat, advanced trainer and transport aircraft, and naval ships.
 It also produced British-, French- and German-designed engines for combat aircraft, naval ships and armoured vehicles, mostly as part of agreements that have been in place for decades.

 In August 2021, China tested a nuclear-capable hypersonic missile that circled the globe before speeding towards its target.
 The Financial Times reported that "the test showed that China had made astounding progress on hypersonic weapons and was far more advanced than U.S. officials realized."
 During the Zapad 2021 joint strategic exercise, most of the gear comprised novel Chinese arms such as the KJ-500 airborne early warning and control aircraft, J-20 and J-16 fighters, Y-20 transport planes, and surveillance and combat drones.
 Another joint forces exercise took place in August 2023 near Alaska.

 On 24 September 2024, the PLARF performed its first intercontinental ballistic missile (ICBM) test over the Pacific Ocean since the early 1980s.